jobrunr/website/content/en/documentation/background-methods/best-practices.md

 <br/>

 ### Do not catch Throwable!
-If your background job method catches `java.lang.Exception` or `java.lang.Throwable` and this exception is not rethrown, JobRunr is off-course not aware that something went wrong and thinks the job finished successfully.
+If your background job method catches `java.lang.Exception` or `java.lang.Throwable` and this exception is not rethrown, JobRunr is of course not aware that something went wrong and thinks the job finished successfully.

 > Never catch `Exception` or `Throwable` - JobRunr will take care of it for you!